 This corporate LMS is good for large-sized companies of over 10,000.
 However, small companies may want to find another solution.

 While an eLearning environment on a PC can deliver an engaging learning experience, there are many reasons why we would want to include mLearning apps. mLearning research has shown many advantages, including:

 - Anywhere and anytime access.
 Users can take advantage of spare time like sitting on the bus or waiting in line to engage in learning activities.

 - Cheaper hardware requirements.
 Smartphones have become cheaper and are ubiquitous, while a PC can still represent a much bigger investment.

 - Notifications for spaced repetition.
 A portable device can alert users at optimal times when they need to be reminded of a topic, which is essential when using learning techniques like spaced repetition.

 Those are just a few reasons to embrace mLearning.
-Let’s now take a look at some various mLearning solutions that we can use.

 In this article, we’ve taken a look at several different mLearning platforms.
 There are platforms for all different types of situations, such as using Intellum for large companies, using Brain Shark for sales teams, and using EdApp for effective microlearning on mobile devices for all industries and teams – large and small.
 Hopefully previewing these apps will help you when searching for an mLearning platform.
 New to EdApp?
 Create your completely free account today and have unlimited access to the award-winning microlearning platform.